WebberZone/add-to-all/readme.txt

 ﻿=== Add to All ===
-Tags: header, footer, feed, Google Analytics, Statcounter, Kontera, Wibiya, content, Infolinks, Adsense
+Tags: header, footer, feed, Google Analytics, Statcounter, Kontera, Tynt, content, Infolinks, Adsense
 Contributors: Ajay
 Donate link: http://ajaydsouza.com/donate/
 Stable tag: trunk
 Requires at least: 3.0
-Tested up to: 3.6
+Tested up to: 3.9
 License: GPLv2 or later

 A powerful plugin that will allow you to add custom code or CSS to your header, footer, sidebar, content or feed.

 == Description ==

-<a href="http://ajaydsouza.com/wordpress/plugins/add-to-all/">Add to All</a> is a powerful plugin that will allow you to add custom code or CSS to your header, footer, content or feed.
+<a href="http://ajaydsouza.com/wordpress/plugins/add-to-all/">Add to All</a> is a simple, yet powerful plugin that will allow you to add HTML, JavaScript or CSS to your header, footer, content or feed.

-Add to All comes with out of the box support for Google Analytics, Statcounter, Kontera, with other third party services in the pipeline.
+Add to All comes with out of the box support for Google Analytics, Statcounter, Kontera and Tynt with other third party services in the pipeline.

 With this plugin installed, you do not need to edit your theme files every time you switch themes.
-You can also add custom CSS styles to your header as well as any HTML code to the header or footer of the theme.

-The plugin gives you the power to add content to your feed in addition to adding a copyright notice.
-This is especially useful if you have any website scraping your feeds.
+Add to All comes with a pre-installed copyright notice added to your feed and you can also add in a link to your post or any other HTML or text that you might want.

 = Key features =

-* Inbuilt support for Google Analytics, Statcounter, Wibiya and Kontera
+* Inbuilt support for Google Analytics, Statcounter, Tynt and Kontera
 * Add custom CSS code to your header
 * Add any HTML code to your header, content, footer and feed
 * Add a copyright notice and a link to the post in your site's feed